 If you’re looking to study an undergraduate degree in a science, technology, engineering or mathematics related subject, but could benefit from spending some time in a supportive, international environment, then our International Year One in Engineering and Computing is a great way for you to receive extra support whilst still graduating in the typical three years of an undergraduate degree.
 With this programme, you will spend your first year of study at the International Study Centre before progressing directly to the second year of your undergraduate degree at the University.

 Age on entry: Students will normally be 17 years of age or older.

 Why study a STEM degree at Teesside University?

 Get a head start on your business career by graduating in just three years with the International Year One.
 Once you successfully complete your programme at the International Study Centre, you can benefit from the innovative business features at Teesside University, including:

-- Studying industry-level courses, with employers helping to the design degree programmes
+- Industry-relevant courses, with employers feeding into the design of degree programmes

-- The use of industry-standard software, equipment and facilities to enhance your learning
+- Access to industry-standard software, equipment and facilities

-- Classes taught by teachers who are professionals and experts in their fields.
+- Learning under teachers who are professionals and experts in their fields.

 Choose your modules

 This three-term pathway gives you the opportunity to study alongside other ambitious students as you discover modules designed to help you get the most out of your degree.
 You will study English language modules, as well as subject-specific classes based on your chosen degree.